ssp21/ssp21-spec/ssp21.md

 **destination** (2-bytes) - The destination field encodes the address of the intended recipient of the frame.
 Devices shall always set this field to the address of the intended recipient when transmitting.
 When receiving a frame, devices shall not do any further processing of frames with an unknown destination address.

 **CRC** (4-bytes) - The frame is appended with a four byte CRC value calculated over all preceding bytes.
 The ethernet CRC32 algorithm is used to calculate this value.

+# Cryptographic Layer (Noise Derivative)

+The cryptographic layer is derived with only minor modification from the [Noise Protocol](noiseprotocol.org/).
+Noise is a self-described framework for building cryptographic protocols.
+This specification picks from all the available options and modes within Noise to create a subset appropriate for wrapping ICS serial networks.
+Modifications or clarifications to Noise include:

+* Modifying Noise to support authentication only
+* Selecting a specific handshake mode that will be used in all applications
+* Defining handshake payload data including relative time bases and certificates